 Looking for a true, old school camp experience that will really make an impact on your kids’ lives?
 Liberty Lake Day Camp is designed to be a children’s summer utopia, combining a traditional rustic outdoor camp experience, with varied modern programming to appeal to kids with a wide range of interests.

 The camp offers 60 acres of natural beauty including a 6-acre lake.
 Facilities also include two 80-foot-long swimming pools, huge athletic fields, boating and fishing docks, four large playgrounds, a high ropes adventure course, a rock wall, and a mini-golf course.
 You can even take a virtual tour of the camp online.
-For a full write-up on Liberty Lakes, click here.
+Learn more and sign up online.

 Mercersburg Academy Summer Programs